soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

   - [Use DMARC to validate email in Office 365](use-dmarc-to-validate-email.md)

 - Whenever possible, we recommend that you deliver email for your domain directly to Office 365.
 In other words, point your domain's MX record to Office 365.
+Exchange Online Protection (EOP) is able to provide the best protection for your cloud users when their mail is delivered directly to Office 365.
+If you must use a third-party email hygiene system in front of EOP, ensure you have followed the guidance [here](https://docs.microsoft.com/exchange/mail-flow-best-practices/manage-mail-flow-using-third-party-cloud).

   zzIf not, mention connector intelligence here?